 Cannabis Etiquette: 6 Unwritten Rules of Cannabis Smoking You Need to Know

 Over time, smokers have established a whole system of behaviors, an etiquette, if you will.
-If you are a new smoker, you may find you’re not following the rules.
+If you are a new smoker, you may not follow the rules.
 So, here are six unwritten rules and habits of cannabis you need to know.

 #1 – Making the pass.